Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 – Indian Polity and Governance; Delimitation and Representation
+• JPSC Paper: Paper 2 – Indian Polity and Governance, Centre-State Relations

-• Jharkhand Angle: Redistribution may affect Jharkhand’s Lok Sabha seat share, impacting its political influence in Parliament.
+• Jharkhand Angle: Redistribution may affect Jharkhand’s Lok Sabha seat share based on population growth trends from the 2011 Census.

-How does the proposed increase in Lok Sabha seats affect parliamentary expenditure?
+How does the proposed increase in Lok Sabha seats impact the parliamentary budget?

 Our Courses